Close Icon

 • Your property must be available to let for at least 210 days (30 weeks) per year and must be let to the public for at least 105 days of the year

-A crucial element to consider when running a holiday let is that you will be responsible for the health and safety of your guests.
-When letting out your property, you have a duty of care to your guests to provide safe accommodation and do all you can to minimise the risk from potential hazards.
+Health and safety is a crucial element you need to consider when running a holiday let business.
+You have a duty of care to ensure you’re providing safe accommodation and doing all you can to minimise the risk of potential hazards.

 To help you with a risk assessment and plan of action for your property, the Health and Safety Executive (HSE) has resources for businesses.